Aliases for APBB1 Gene

 GeneCards Summary for APBB1 Gene

-APBB1 (Amyloid Beta (A4) Precursor Protein-Binding, Family B, Member 1 (Fe65)) is a Protein Coding gene.
-Diseases associated with APBB1 include ureterolithiasis and second-degree atrioventricular block.
-Among its related pathways are Tyrosine Kinases / Adaptors and Neuroscience.
+APBB1 (Amyloid Beta Precursor Protein Binding Family B Member 1) is a Protein Coding gene.
+Diseases associated with APBB1 include alzheimer disease and ureterolithiasis.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
 GO annotations related to this gene include chromatin binding and histone binding.
 An important paralog of this gene is APBB2.

 UniProtKB/Swiss-Prot for APBB1 Gene

 Transcription coregulator that can have both coactivator and corepressor functions.
 Adapter protein that forms a transcriptionally active complex with the gamma-secretase-derived amyloid precursor protein (APP) intracellular domain.
 Plays a central role in the response to DNA damage by translocating to the nucleus and inducing apoptosis.
 May act by specifically recognizing and binding histone H2AX phosphorylated on Tyr-142 (H2AXY142ph) at double-strand breaks (DSBs), recruiting other pro-apoptosis factors such as MAPK8/JNK1.
 Required for histone H4 acetylation at double-strand breaks (DSBs).
 Its ability to specifically bind modified histones and chromatin modifying enzymes such as KAT5/TIP60, probably explains its trancription activation activity.
 Function in association with TSHZ3, SET and HDAC factors as a transcriptional repressor, that inhibits the expression of CASP4.
 Associates with chromatin in a region surrounding the CASP4 transcriptional start site(s).